Standing-Storm/MindOverMatter/README.md

 This mod adds (currently) seven separate psionic power paths to Cataclysm, including:

 1) Biokinesis - Control of the body.
-Biokinetics can become stronger and faster than an ordinary human, and even
+Biokinetics can become stronger and faster than an ordinary human, and even change their form in limited ways.
 2) Clairsentience - Extending the senses beyond the body.
+Clairsentients can see in the dark and through walls, and eventually gain a bird's eye view of their surroundings.
 3) Pyrokinesis - Manipulating fire and heat.
+Pyrokinetics can start fires and protect themselves from heat, and even cover their whole body in raging flames to discourage attack
 4) Telekinesis - Moving objects at a distance.
+Telekinetics can pull objects to them and hurl their enemies away, and even collapse buildings or shield themselves with a barrier of telekinetic force.
 5) Telepathy - Control of the mind.
+Telepaths can become more persuasive and shield their thoughts, and a powerful one can seize control of their enemies' minds.
 6) Teleportation - Moving without crossing the intervening distance.
+Teleporters can escape danger and move quickly, and at higher levels they can travel long distances across the ravaged earth.
-7) Vitakinesis - Control of health and
+7) Vitakinesis - Control of health and injury.
+Vitakinetics can bind their own wounds and speed healing, eventually recovering from even near-crippling injuries in moments.

 The goal is for each path to be upgraded through usage, since sitting and studying a book for hours doesn't really fit the fiction of improving psychic powers.
 Powers are gained progressively, with increasing mastery of lower-tier powers unlocking new ones.